gist-rs/book/src/ml/llama.md

 - [🐍 gpt4all-lora](https://github.com/nomic-ai/gpt4all): A chatbot trained on a massive collection of clean assistant data including code, stories and dialogue.
 - [🐍 Lit-LLaMA](https://github.com/Lightning-AI/lit-llama): Independent implementation of LLaMA that is fully open source under the Apache 2.0 license.
 This implementation builds on nanoGPT. `The finetuning requires a GPU with 40 GB memory (A100).
 Coming soon: LoRA + quantization for training on a consumer-grade GPU!`
 - [🐇 rwkv.cpp](https://github.com/saharNooby/rwkv.cpp): a port of BlinkDL/RWKV-LM to ggerganov/ggml.
 The end goal is to allow 4-bit quanized inference on CPU. `// WIP`
+- [🐍 LLaMA-Adapter](https://github.com/ZrrSkywalker/LLaMA-Adapter): LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention.
+Using 52K self-instruct demonstrations, LLaMA-Adapter only introduces 1.2M learnable parameters upon the frozen LLaMA 7B model. `// 1 hour for fine-tuning on 8 A100 GPUs.`

 ## Alternatives